Independent Inquiry into Child Sexual Abuse: Government response to the Final Report

 Home Secretary Suella Braverman gave the government's response to the Final Report, which was published in May 2023.
 She wrote in the foreword, "I am delighted that we have accepted the need to act on all but one of the Inquiry’s recommendations, and so demonstrate how seriously the Government takes the Inquiry’s findings.
 Each of those recommendations covers an extensive programme of work which will deliver real change for the future.
 I hope you will take the time to read our response to each in detail.
 But here I want to highlight three key measures which underscore the weight of our commitment to victims and survivors".

-However, core participant Stephen Bernard pointed out in a letter in late 2024, after the Archbishop of Canterbury's resignation had been forced due to his failure to act on abuse by John Smyth, that none of the recommendations had been implemented, with no progress by the Home Office or the Ministry of Justice; the MoJ had closed a further unnecessary consultation but published no response to the report.
+However, core participant Stephen Bernard pointed out in a letter to the Guardian in late 2024, after the Archbishop of Canterbury's resignation had been forced due to his failure to act on abuse by John Smyth, that none of the recommendations had been implemented, with no progress by the Home Office or the Ministry of Justice; the MoJ had closed a further unnecessary consultation but published no response to the report.
+In December 2025, during the progress of the Crime and Policing Act 2026, Alison Levitt, Baroness Levitt, Under-Secretary of State for Justice, told the Lords that she had met with Jan Royall, Baroness Royall, and Bernard regarding time limitations and had been "moved by what Mr Bernard told me".
+In April 2026 she thanked Baroness Royall and Bernard ("who has played a big part in ensuring the government reached this decision") when she became the first minister to legislate to implement any of the twenty recommendations of the final IICSA report in full when the Crime and Policing Act 2026 abolished time limitations in cases of child sexual abuse.